rocioinnocenti/e2e-playwright-accenture/README.md

 ## Description

-This project performs E2E tests on the [Bootcamp QA](https://bootcampqa.com) website, generating a report of results and video recordings.
+This project performs E2E tests on the [Accenture](https://www.accenture.com/es-es) website, generating a report of results and video recordings.
 Tests are executed on **Chrome** (desktop).

 ## Technologies